-In a recent paper, Dwyer (2015) provides an overview of private virtual currencies with a special focus on bitcoin (being the most prominent one).
-Supply and demand conditions are discussed as a first basis for understanding the underlying economics of bitcoin.
-The behavior of bitcoin's price since bitcoin began trading on electronic exchanges are also analyzed and the author provides a comparison of the volatility of bitcoin's price on those exchanges compared to gold and foreign exchange.
-As one of the main conclusions, Dwyer (2015) argues that there are no formal results (yet) which characterize a dynamic reputational equilibrium for the central mechanism of bitcoin's functioning.
-Developing such a theoretic result is important for a deeper fundamental understanding of bitcoin and similar currencies.
+In a recent paper, Dwyer (2015) provides an overview of private virtual currencies with a special focus on Bitcoin (being the most prominent example).
+The behaviour of Bitcoin's price since it began trading on electronic exchanges is analyzed, and the author provides a comparison of the volatility of Bitcoin's price on those exchanges compared with gold and foreign exchange.
+He argues that a theoretical model pinning down a dynamic reputational equilibrium for the central mechanism of Bitcoin's functioning is needed for a deeper fundamental understanding of Bitcoin and similar currencies.

-In another study, Böhme et al. (2015) present bitcoin's design principles and properties, and review its past, present, and future uses.
-The authors point out risks and regulatory issues as bitcoin interacts with the conventional financial system and the real economy. bitcoin is of interest to economists as a virtual currency with potential to disrupt existing payment systems and perhaps even monetary systems.
-The authors acknowledge the deflationary risk of the fixed money growth rule inherent in bitcoin's design, and point to the difficulty whether decentralized virtual currencies can be designed with monetary policies that include feedback or discretion.
-Whether or not bitcoin expands as a virtual currency, the authors conclude it offers a remarkable experiment with new technology - a lab for researchers - and an attractive means of exchange for a subset of merchants and consumers.
+In another study, Böhme et al. (2015) present Bitcoin's design principles and properties, and review its past, present, and future uses.
+The authors point out risks and regulatory issues as Bitcoin interacts with the conventional financial system and the real economy.
+The authors acknowledge the deflationary risk of the fixed money-growth rule inherent in Bitcoin's design, and point to the difficulty as to whether decentralized virtual currencies can be designed with monetary policies that include feedback or discretion.

-The rapid appreciation of the bitcoin rate and the high volatility of its exchange rate and has been expressed as a major concern on the viability of its use as a currency.
-For example, Yermack (2015) examines its historical trading behavior to analyze whether it behaves like a traditional existing currency.
-Bitcoin suffers from much higher exchange rate volatility than the exchange rates of tradional currencies.
-Moreover, based on a purely statistical analysis of the bitcoin exchange rate, Cheung et al. (2015) and Cheah and Fry (2015) express their concerns on its "bubble-like" behaviour.
-In general, it is argued that the high volatility of its exchange rates undermines bitcoin's usefulness as a unit of account or as a store of value; see also Weber (forthcoming).

-Moreover, Yermack (2015) documents bitcoin's exchange rate to exhibit virtually zero correlation with other existing currencies, reducing bitcoin's use for risk management purposes and making it exceedingly difficult for its owners to hedge.
+The rapid appreciation of the exchange rate and its high volatility have been posed as major concerns for the viability of Bitcoin's use as a currency.
+Yermack (2015) examines its historical trading behaviour to analyze whether it behaves like a traditional existing currency.
+Bitcoin suffers from much higher exchange rate volatility than the exchange rates of traditional currencies.
+Moreover, based on a purely statistical analysis of the Bitcoin exchange rate, Cheung et al. (2015) and Cheah and Fry (2015) express their concern regarding its "bubble-like" behaviour; see also Weber (2016).
+Moreover, Yermack (2015) documents Bitcoin's exchange rate to show virtually zero correlation with other existing currencies, reducing Bitcoin's use for risk-management purposes and making it exceedingly difficult for its owners to hedge.
 Bitcoin also lacks access to a banking system with deposit insurance, and it is not used to denominate consumer credit or loan contracts.
-Moreover, it is argued that bitcoin faces a structural economic problem related to the absolute limit of 21 million units that can ever be issued, exerting a deflationary force - if bitcoin becomes widely adopted - on the economy since the "money supply" would not increase in concert with economic growth.
-As a conclusion of those authors, bitcoin appears to behave more like a highly speculative investment than like a currency.
+In this context, Bitcoin appears to behave more like a highly speculative investment than a currency.